shipujin/liveslak/README.txt

 debug => During init, pause at strategic locations while assembling the overlay filesystem and show mount information.
+  Equivalent to 'debug=1'.

-debug=<number> => '2' enables verbose script execution;
+debug=<number> =>  '2' and higher enable verbose script execution;
+  '3' adds pauses like '1' or '2' but won't show blkid/mount info;
-  '4' dumps you into a debug shell right before the switch_root.
+  '4' dumps you into a debug shell right before the switch_root;
+  '5' saves verbose init execution output to 'debug_init.log'

 rescue => After initialization, you will be dropped in a rescue shell to perform lowlevel maintenance.